saverymax/selective_indexing/README.md

 # Biomedical Citation Selector (BmCS)

 This repository contains the source code for the BmCS system, to be used for the prediction of citations requiring MeSH indexing
+This README includes the following sections
+#### Installation
+#### Usage
+#### Testing

 ## Installation

+Installation has been tested with Ubuntu 16.04.
+While this installation will likely work with Windows, this cannot be guaranteed.

 Is anaconda or miniconda installed?
 Is python 3.6 installed?
-If so, then you are good to go.
-Skip to section ii.
+If so, skip to section ii.
 If you do not have anaconda, or miniconda, and python installed, follow the instructions in i.

 Note that this package requires python 3.6.